Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

-But isn't this the same problem?
-Whether it's the initial launch or the current fund reinjection, there is essentially no difference!
-The result is the same—no matter whether I choose to refund or inject funds, there will be people TMD dissatisfied!
+But isn’t this the same problem?
+Whether it’s the initial launch or now the fund reinjection, there is essentially no difference!
+The result is the same—no matter whether I choose to refund or inject funds, there will be people who are TMD dissatisfied!

-Think about it; giving refunds is itself absurd—who would refund an investor in a meme token?
-It sounds ridiculous!
-But if I choose to inject funds into the market, there will still be a bunch of people coming to criticize me.
+Think about it; giving refunds is itself ridiculous—who would refund an investor in a meme token?
+It sounds absurd!
+But if I choose to inject funds into the market, there will still be a bunch of people cursing me.
 No matter what I do, someone will be unhappy!

 Part 17: Personal Safety and Negotiation Chips